-Donald Ross left his legendary signature on the more than 400 golf courses he designed around the world, including Pinehurst No. 2 and about 40 others that are still played across North Carolina.
+Donald Ross left his legendary signature on the more than 400 golf courses he designed around the world, including Pinehurst No. 2 and dozens of others that are still played across North Carolina.
 His bunkers and fairways, for example, reflect the land, often looking like Mother Nature created them herself.
 That’s especially true in the dramatic topography of North Carolina’s mountains, where you can choose from five courses to assemble a Ross-inspired golf trip.

 Deciding where you’ll play, what you’ll see and do, and where you’ll eat and stay along the way is an adventure, like the approaches on Ross’ courses.
 Getting there is easy, because these golf courses are in towns linked by the Blue Ridge Parkway, the design of which looks like something from Ross’ desk.
 The parkway climbs over mountains and dips through valleys, offering spectacular views and interesting sights as soon as you hop on near Cherokee.

 Option 1: Waynesville